apollographql/router/.changesets/fix_glasser_pq_error_status_codes.md

-### Persisted Query errors are now 4xx errors ([PR #4887](https://github.com/apollographql/router/pull/4887)
+### Persisted queries return 4xx errors ([PR #4887](https://github.com/apollographql/router/pull/4887)

-Previously, sending various kinds of invalid Persisted Query requests returned a 200 status code to the client.
-Now, these errors return 4xx status codes:
+Previously, sending an invalid persisted query request could return a 200 status code to the client when they should have returned errors.
+These requests now return errors as 4xx status codes:

 - Sending a PQ ID that is unknown returns 404 (Not Found).
 - Sending freeform GraphQL when no freeform GraphQL is allowed returns